Mon., November 12 - The Center is closed in observance of Veteran’s Day!

 Movies at the COA

-Join Kat Cammarata for an 8 week meditation class beginning Monday, Sept.
-10 at 2:15 p.m.
-After your day of errands and catch up from the weekends, join Kat as she will guide you through the process of gently focusing on attention to within ourselves.
+Kat Cammarata continues the meditation classes on Mondays at 2:15 p.m.
+After your day of errands and catch up from the weekend, join Kat as she will guide you through the process of gently focusing on attention to within ourselves.
 Meditation is a form of self care, a daily dose of self-love we can give to ourselves, when we learn to establish a dedicated practice.
 By gently shifting our attention inwardly, we are able to learn to live more presently, in the moment, with a deeper sense of compassion and acceptance.
-Sign up for this new program, 8 week program is $30
+All welcome, $5 per class (unless you signed up for the 8 weeks).

 Annual Lions Club Chowder Fest on Saturday, November 3, 11:00 a.m. to 2:00 p.m.

-New Year's Eve at Noon Boston Odyssey Harbor Cruise - Monday, December 31.
-Coach leaves at 9:30 am. $89 per person
+New Year's Eve at Noon Boston Odyssey Harbor Cruise-Monday, Dec.
+31

 Wednesdays at 3:15 p.m.